-Muscles often develop more quickly than any other body part so, it is important to condition your horse for both muscle and tendon strength.
-This could mean working your horse on different footing (soft vs concussive) etc. It is important to have the tendons gain strength and elasticity while the muscles gain both size and strength.
+Muscles often develop more quickly than any other body part.
+So, it is important to condition your horse for both muscle and tendon strength.
+This could mean working your horse on different footing (soft vs concussive) etc. It is important to have the tendons gain strength and elasticity.
+During the process, the muscles gain both size and strength.

 Tendons stretch and contract to help disperse the concussive forces the skeletal system encounters.

-The tendon itself is like a rope or a ribbon that is contained within the tendon sheath which is described as, a thick and tough fibrous outer covering that contains synovial fluid for lubrication.
+The tendon itself is like a rope or a ribbon that is contained within the tendon sheath.
+Described as a thick and tough fibrous outer covering, the covering contains synovial fluid for lubrication.

 Similar to ligaments, once a tendon experiences stress or tearing, it is prone to happen again.
 Because of these attributes, it is extremely important to condition your horse correctly for the level of fitness needed for its daily job/exercise.